How to Become a Certified Phlebotomist

 Practicing Safety Procedures

 You’ll learn operating procedures that are intended to keep both you and the patient safe.
 If phlebotomists accidentally get stuck with needles, cross-contamination can occur.
 There are so many things that can go wrong if you don’t abide by the rules.
-Complying the protocol is necessary as it could lead to a health risk, and that could lead to instant dismissal.
+Complying with the protocol is necessary as it could lead to a health risk, and that could lead to instant dismissal.

 Career Opportunities for a Certified Phlebotomist